tvanantwerp/tomvanantwerp.com/src/directives.md

 - Design your environment.
 Add things that bring you joy, remove things that irritate you.
 - Get enough sunlight.
 - Always learn new things.
 (I mean things like advanced math or ancient history, not "research" from conspiracy theory YouTube.)
+- Listen to fiction audiobooks read by actors, and non-fiction audiobooks read by the author.
+The reverse often disappoints.